gamblor21/Laughing_Skull/README.md

 ## Ideas
 This project could be expanded upon to change how it reacts in even more ways.
 * Boards like the Hallowing have a built in motion sensor that could be used (if you shake it maybe it says to put it down!)
-* NeoPixels could light up in certain situations or to add to the surprise
 * A microphone sensor could allow the project to react to sound instead of light
 * New sounds and animations can be added following the base code that is provided